-What is a Z-Wave Hub and How Does it Power a Smart Home?
+What is a Z-Wave Hub and How it is Important for a Smart Home

 Frontpoint’s Z-Wave Hub is